microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitycontainer-post-customauthenticationextensions.md

 ## Examples

 ### Request
-The following is an example of a request to create an onTokenIssuanceStartCustomExtension.
+The following is an example of a request to create an onTokenIssuanceStartCustomExtension object type.
 <!-- {
   "blockType": "request",
   "name": "create_customauthenticationextension_from_"